emimaldo/task-manager-frontend/README.md

 - Vite
 - Vue 3

-## Design Pattern Used
+## Design Patterns Used

-- **Strategy**: Allows the app to switch between different task rendering strategies dynamically.
+- **Strategy**: Allows the app to switch between different task creation strategies dynamically.
+- **Factory**: Used in `TaskStrategyFactory` to encapsulate the logic of instantiating the correct strategy based on the task type.